luismaia/redmine_email_fetcher/README.md

 License
 -------
 This plugin is released under the GPL v3 license.

 See LICENSE for more information.

 Contributing
 ------------
-Please fell free to contribute by adding more features or solving issues.
+Feel free to contribute by adding more features or solving issues.

 All PR are very welcome.